Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Evaluation of AoSA using Classification Models

 \subsubsection{Global Interpretability}

 Global interpretability facilitates grasping the complete logic behind a model and each of the various possible outcomes.
 In this phase, we exploited SHAP to understand and explain the XGBoost model globally by determining SHAPley values.
 Figure~\ref{fig:shap_summary_plot} illustrates the SHAP summary Beeswarm plot, which displays the features according to their relevance in classifying Twitter accounts.
 The horizontal axis indicates the SHAP value, while the vertical axis indicates the features in increasing order of relevance.
 Each of the tiny points on the figure corresponds to a single instance.
 We can determine whether an instance has a greater or smaller feature value by looking at the color of the particular dot.
 The point is red when the feature has high values and blue for those with relatively low values.
-From Figure~\ref{fig:shap_summary_plot}, we observe that some very high values of the \texttt{age of account} that appears in the upper left of the plot have a negative impact on the model prediction.
-Furthermore, we can see a few blue dots in the upper left, indicating that this low feature value also lowers the performance.
-Similarly, the higher values of \texttt{retweet ratio} negatively correlated with the model's performance.
-But in the case of \texttt{followers ratio}, a few low values of this feature have a little detrimental influence on performance.
+From Figure~\ref{fig:shap_summary_plot}, we observe that some very low values of the \texttt{following count} have highly impact on the model prediction.
+Similarly, the higher values of \texttt{account age} negatively correlated with the model's score.
+But in the case of \texttt{mean of retweet count}, a few low values of this feature have a little detrimental influence on performance.